HackYourFuture/Node.js/week3/README.md

 1. RTFM - read the manual.
 It's important to first know how the API works (what are the endpoints, what kind of data does it deliver, etc.).
 Every decent API has some sort of online documentation.
 The format and location is not standard.
 Look for a docs link.
 Pay special attention to authentication, versioning and how data is passed (query string or body).
 2. Try out the most basic example you can find in isolation.
 This usually means trying out the provided example, which the documentation provides.
 Remember to use Postman to test it out!
-3. Build up a library of Postman requests for the API calls that you plan to use, they will be invaluable in debugging later
+3. Build up a library of Postman requests for the API calls that you plan to use, they will be invaluable in debugging later.
-4. Start implementing the API calls in your application
+4. Start implementing the API calls in your application.

 Further materials to learn more about this: